t24michael/scara-robot-modeling-and-control/README.md

 </ul>

 <h2>Classical Control</h2>
 Classical control is aimed at controlling the motors of each joint.
-In this configuration the motor is controlled by a PID which determines the neccesary voltage to be applied.
-The output of the motor is the set of movements applied to the joint (q, /dot{q}, /ddot{q}).
-These are then send to the inverse dynamics block that acts as a generator of disturbances applied to the motor.<br>
+In this configuration the motor is controlled by a PID which determines the necessary voltage to be applied.
+The output of the motor is the set of movements applied to the joint ($q$, $\dot{q}$, $\ddot{q}$).
+These are then sent to the inverse dynamics block that acts as a generator of disturbances applied to the motor.<br>
-To recap, a voltage is applied to the motor which generates a set of movements in the joint and that joint creates a moment which resists to the motor which is then applied to the motor.<br>
+To recap, a voltage is applied to the motor which generates a set of movements in the joint and that joint creates a moment which resists the motor which is then applied to the motor.<br>

 <h3>Dynamic modelling of a DC motor</h3>
 For our system to be as close as possible to reality we will take a holistic approach to modelling.
 This consists of the DC motor and the mechanical transmission.<br>